Money-Making Guides

 Why it works

-• - Truffles have strong direct sale value, especially when profession choices affect quality.
+• - Truffles can be valuable as direct sales, especially when profession choices affect quality.

 Setup steps